Chart Color Schemes

 Glendenning is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Glendenning's population is estimated at around 5,240 as of Nov 2025.
-This reflects an increase of 44 people (0.8%) since the 2021 Census, which reported a population of 5,196 people.
-The change is inferred from the resident population of 5,195 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,541 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Glendenning is around 5,240.
+This figure reflects an increase of 44 people since the 2021 Census, which reported a population of 5,196.
+The change was inferred from AreaSearch's estimation of the resident population at 5,195 following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
+This results in a population density ratio of 1,541 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the Glendenning statistical area's population expected to contract by 46 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to increase by 184 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to these projections, the suburb's population is expected to decline by 48 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably a projected increase of 186 people in the 65 to 74 age group.

 Frequently Asked Questions - Population